Alan Lomax: Return to the United States

 Upon his return to New York in 1959, Lomax produced a concert, Folksong '59, at Carnegie Hall, featuring Arkansas singer Jimmy Driftwood; the Selah Jubilee Singers and Drexel Singers (gospel groups); Muddy Waters and Memphis Slim (blues); Earl Taylor and the Stoney Mountain Boys (bluegrass); Pete Seeger, Mike Seeger (urban folk revival); and the Cadillacs (a rock and roll group).
 The occasion marked the first time rock and roll and bluegrass were performed on the Carnegie Hall Stage.
 "The time has come for Americans not to be ashamed of what we go for, musically, from primitive ballads to rock 'n' roll songs", Lomax told the audience.
 According to Izzy Young, the audience booed when he told them to lay down their prejudices and listen to rock 'n' roll.
 In Young's opinion, "Lomax put on what is probably the turning point in American folk music...At that concert, the point he was trying to make was that Negro and white music were mixing, and rock and roll was that thing."

+Lomax was an organizer and Board member of the Newport Folk Festival founded in 1959.
+He continued as a Board member thru the early 1960s.
+In that role he was strongly opposed to the introduction to electric music, especially during Bob Dylan's 1965 set.

 Alan Lomax had met 20-year-old English folk singer Shirley Collins while living in London.
 The two were romantically involved and lived together for some years.
 When Lomax obtained a contract from Atlantic Records to re-record some of the American musicians first recorded in the 1940s, using improved equipment, Collins accompanied him.
 Their folk song collecting trip to the Southern states, known colloquially as the Southern Journey, lasted from July to November 1959 and resulted in many hours of recordings, featuring performers such as Almeda Riddle, Hobart Smith, Wade Ward, Charlie Higgins and Bessie Jones and culminated in the discovery of Fred McDowell.
 Recordings from this trip were issued under the title Sounds of the South and some were also featured in the Coen brothers' 2000 film O Brother, Where Art Thou?.
 Lomax wished to marry Collins but when the recording trip was over, she returned to England and married Austin John Marshall.
 In an interview in The Guardian newspaper, Collins expressed irritation that The Land Where The Blues Began, Lomax's 1993 account of the journey, barely mentioned her.
 "All it said was, 'Shirley Collins was along for the trip'.
 It made me hopping mad.
 I wasn't just 'along for the trip'.
 I was part of the recording process, I made notes, I drafted contracts, I was involved in every part".
 Collins addressed the perceived omission in her memoir, America Over the Water, published in 2004.